topcoder-platform/taas-app/README.md

    # get the below client id from Nylas app settings in Nylas account
    export NYLAS_CLIENT_ID=""

-   # configure the below JWT secret by matching with the one set in TAAS APIS
-   export NYLAS_CONNECT_CALENDAR_JWT_SECRET=""

    npm run dev

    # this host TaaS App as http://localhost:8501/taas-app/topcoder-micro-frontends-teams.js